Lakeview Elementary School serves 485 students in grades Kindergarten-6.

 - Math Proficiency: 15% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), AZ Dept. of Education

 Lakeview Elementary School ranks among the top 20% of public schools in Arizona for:

 Percent Eligible For Free Lunch

-Lakeview Elementary School's student population of 533 students has stayed relatively flat over five school years.
+Lakeview Elementary School's student population of 485 students has declined by 9% over five school years.